andrew-maris/disruptions-tokamak-economics/README.md

 [![DOI](https://zenodo.org/badge/576485565.svg)](https://zenodo.org/badge/latestdoi/576485565)

-# The impact of disruptions on the economics of a tokamak power plant
+# Code, data, and plots for "The impact of disruptions on the economics of a tokamak power plant" (Maris et al. 2023)

-This repository hosts the script used to produce the plots for the forthcoming paper.
-Use this to explore:

-- The impacts of disruptions on tokamak power plant (TPP) operation

-- What are maximum allowable disruption rates in a TPP

-- The Levelized Cost of Electricity of a TPP including the effects of disruptions
+How will disruptions affect the viability of the tokamak fusion energy pathway?
+Our forthcoming paper creates a model for how the cost of electricity scales with disruption related parameters such as the disruption rate based on the widely-utilized Levelized Cost of Electricity (LCOE) model.
+We also highlight the key technical challenges and opportunities for research today to address this challenge.

+In these repo, we have published the Jupyter Notebook used to create the plots for our paper.
+You can explore the models we present in the paper, such as for maximum allowable disruption rates and the LCOE of a tokamak power plant that experiences disruptions.